Forward Solver¶

 Solver Setup¶

 With the mesh and tensor field, we can now set up the Eikonax solver.
-This requires the corefunctions
+This requires the preprocessing and solver modules.

 solver_data = solver.SolverData(